Kyuu-Ji/htb-write-up/mirai/write-up-mirai.md

 The name of the box is a hint because **Mirai** was a botnet that was first found in 2016 that took control of many different websites and devices.
 It scanned the internet for IoT devices and tried default credentials to take control of them.

-So guessing that there will some default credentials on this box.
+So guessing that there will be some default credentials on this box.

 ## Checking HTTP (Port 80)